3 Ways to Stop People Pleasing by Honoring Your Needs

 3. Ask yourself what you truly need and say it out loud

-This is where everything shifts.
-Most people pleasers know what everyone else needs, but when you ask them what they want they freeze.
-So try this simple question.
+Most people pleasers know what everyone else needs, but when you ask them what they want, it can be hard to know.

 What would help me feel grounded or supported right now.

-Maybe you need rest.
-Maybe you need a plan.
-Maybe you need more time.
-Maybe you need reassurance or clarity or space.
+Maybe you need rest, a plan, more time, reassurance, clarity or space.
 No need is wrong.

 Once you know it, speak it in a clear, neutral sentence.